 Check for suspicious extensions

-1.)
-Open Google Chrome by double-clicking its icon on your desktop or by searching in the Start menu.
-To open extensions, type the following address in the address bar:
+The first step is to open Google Chrome by double-clicking its icon on your desktop.
+To open extensions, it is necessary to type the following address in the address bar of the browser:

 Step 1: Enter ms-settings: then click OK.

 Step 2: On the Settings page, click Network and Internet.

 Step 3: Select the Status option, then scroll to the right on the Status page to find Reset Network and click on it.
 You can then check to see if the problem with the slow establishment of the secure connection has been resolved.

 You can deactivate it in your browser window before establishing a secure connection.
 To deactivate a secure connection in your browser, click "Cancel" in the browser window that shows the secure connection process.

 - Adjust the date and time on your Android device.

 - Delete navigation data in Chrome.

 - Reset your Android device.